Configuring TeXstudio#

 TeXstudio offers an integrated spellchecker which can be used either via a dialog or directly while typing.
 All text outside of LaTeX commands is checked.
 Additionally, text in options of LaTeX commands is also checked.
 TeXstudio determines if an option contains natural text and thus should be spell checked by looking up its definition in the completion word lists.
 For more information on completion word lists see the section on completion and the description of the cwl format.

 The spell checker uses the Hunspell dictionary format, which is widely used, e.g. in OpenOffice, LibreOffice and Firefox.
 Each dictionary consists of two files (.dic and .aff).
-French, British and German dictionaries are distributed with TeXstudio, on windows a large number of languages is provided.
+French, British and German dictionaries are distributed with TeXstudio, on windows and osx a large number of languages is provided.
 You can add additional dictionaries yourself by placing them in the dictionary path.
 A particularly convenient way to get additional dictionaries is downloading a dictionary extension of OpenOffice or LibreOffice and importing them using the button Import Dictionary in the options.
+The imported files are extracted into [txs-settings-dir]/dictionaries.
+If the imported file uses subfolders, you need to find the corresponding folder and put it into “Spelling Dictionaries Directories” field.

 Note